 Pointers – make sure bag doesn’t drag near or on the ground.
 We found Demi-Premiers work better than any other bag in this situation (13" x 10").
 Also, the bag has to be where the person can reach the bottom of it to obtain her things.

 Too much stuff tends to get the bag damaged in one of several ways.
 First way is that if the bag is on the side of a chair and sticks out quite a bit from the armrest, it is likely to get damaged going through doors.
 If it gets caught on door hardware, odds are that it will rip the bag apart or at least pull up one or more D-rings the straps are attached to.

 The other problem with overstuffing is the damage to the bag itself over time.
 While we are very proud of our quality materials and sewing, too much stuff over a long period of time will tend to cause the ribbons holding the D-rings either to lift or break.
 If you are seeing multiple D-rings lift, you have too much stuff in the bag.
 It’s not a defect of our manufacturer if it happens after you have used the bag for a period of time.
 If a D-ring lifts, you can still use the bag but you are running the risk of losing a D-ring totally.
-If a D-ring ribbon lifts in the first 90 days of bag ownership, contact us to alert us to your return, return the bag and we will repair it for you.
-We've only experienced this in a handful of bags.

 To put all of this in perspective, the vast majority of the bags we've seen at our shows were working and in amazing condition 1 – 3 years later.
 Not surprisingly that tickles us and makes us proud!